(Amazon UK link) |

 Slowly I read my way through subsequent books in the series.
 Alas, they didn't improve.
 Rather the reverse.
 By the time I had reached the ninth book, 'Descecration', I was getting a bit bored.
-The main characters are a small band who become Christians after the Rapture, and have to fight to keep their integrity, and, indeed, their lives.
+The main characters are a small band who become Christians after the rapture.
+They have to fight to keep their integrity, and, indeed, their lives.

 There's a lot of potential for character-building in this series but unfortunately it doesn't happen.
-The books are entirely plot-driven, and even by this one, the tenth in the series, I really couldn't find myself caring a scrap what happened to anyone.
+The books are entirely plot-driven, and even by this one, the tenth in the series, I really couldn't find myself caring in the slightest what happened to anyone.

 The book does move further forward in time than the previous few, covering around two years of the tribulation.
 Christians are now divinely protected much of the time, underground gatherings of believers are discovered, and the world becomes more and more divided.